Faculty Profiles (E - H)

 Dr. Guerriero teaches CD1301 and CD2301 Introductory Diagnosis and Orthopedics, CD3301 Orthopedics’s Review, CE4405 Clinical Practice Internship and AC3308 Clinical Management.
 Dr. Guerriero has also given presentations to M.P.P.
 John O’Toole at Queen’s Park, at the Canadian Academy of Psychological Disability Assessors, at the Toronto Rehabilitation Institute, and at Deloitte and Touche to name a few.

-Instructor, Chiropractic Principles and Practice
+Chair, Chiropractic Principles and Practice

 After graduating from the Canadian Memorial Chiropractic College (CMCC) in 1973, Dr. Karin Hammerich practised in Grenoble, France for over two decades, from 1976 to 1999.
 Currently, she is a lecturer in the Department of Chiropractic Principles and Practice at CMCC.
 Dr. Hammerich operates a clinic in the High Park area of Toronto known as Bloor West Village where for seven consecutive years the community has honoured her with the Best Chiropractic Service Award.
 There she offers services in French and German as well as in English.
 Additionally, Dr. Hammerich has completed a Master of Health Studies (Leadership) degree through Athabasca University.